laracasts/Behat-Laravel-Extension/readme.md

 $lastEmail = $this->fetchInbox()[0];
 ```

-If working along, you can dump that variable to see all of the various fields that you write assertions against.
-In the example above, we're ensuring that the subject was set correctly, and that the body of the email matches a stub that we've created.
+If working along, you can dump that variable to see all of the various fields that you may write assertions against.
+In the example above, we're ensuring that the subject was set correctly, and the body of the email matches a stub that we've created.

 Even better, after each scenario completes, we'll go ahead and empty out your MailTrap inbox for convenience.